cs3134/recitations/week2-thu/outline.md

 * Inheritance example: Superclass "Animal," instance variables: type, name, age.
 Subclass "Dog" w/ method "bark()."
 Code shared traits/methods ONCE, and in sublcass we only have to put what's unique to that type.

 * Interfaces example: Interface "ModeOfTransportation."
 Classes that implement ModeOfTransportation: Train, Plane, FerryBoat, Car.
 All have setDestination() boardPassengers(), depart(), changeSpeed(int newSpeed), arrive(), disembarkPassengers(), etc etc.
-  * Now, we can do things like make a Travel class that has methods like goToDestination(String destination) and returnHome().
+  * Now, we could make a Travel class that has methods like goToDestination(String destination) and returnHome().
 This removes SO MUCH duplicate code b/c we don't need a separate goToDestination() inside Plane, FerryBoat, etc.
+  * All other future code we make involving travel can now just do "myFerryBoat.goToDestination()," even though the goToDestination() method isn't in the FerryBoat class.

 Private public method idiom (public method accessing private method)

 ## Abstract Data Types and Data Structures

-What is ADT vs data structure.
-Don't see myself taking more than 2 min here.
+ADT Examples: Stack, queue, etc.

+DataStructures: LinkedList, Tree, arrays

+An abstract data type is kind of like an interface.
+All stacks behave in a certain way.
+We must be able to pop/push.
+Always FIFO.
+But, I could implement a stack in many ways--LinkedList, array.
+Some data structures make more sense for implementing a given ADT, but nonetheless the ADT could be implemented in many ways.

 ## Linked List